 - In Get Him to the Greek, Russell Brand injects Jonah Hill's heart with an adrenaline shot.
 Well, Brand's character tries to do a heart injection, anyway.
 Being high at the time, he winds up putting the injection somewhere in Jonah Hill's shoulder.

-- Variant: In Breaking Dawn, Edward injects vampire venom directly into Bella's heart in an attempt to save her life after a difficult childbirth.
+- In Twilight: Breaking Dawn, Edward injects vampire venom directly into Bella's heart in an attempt to save her life after a difficult childbirth.

 - After falling comatose, Nancy is woken up this way in A Nightmare on Elm Street (2010).